bradt/personal-site/public_html/content/plugins/public-post-preview/readme.txt

 }`

 == Change Log ==
+= 2.2 (20013-03-15): =
+* Based on feedback I have removed the extra metabox and added the preview link to the main Publish metabox
+* Only shows the checkbox if the post status/post type is good
+* Requires now WordPress 3.5

 = 2.1.1 (20012-09-19): =
 * Sorry for the new update.
 Through a change in 2.1 a filter was applied to each query.
 The misplaced "The link has been expired!" message is now gone.
 Props Aki Björklund and Jonathan Channon.